ibm-cloud-docs/solution-tutorials/vpc-scaling-dedicated-compute.hidden.md

 2. **Apply the plan** to resize the instance from `2 VCPUs | 4 GiB RAM` to `8 VCPUs | 16 GiB RAM`.
 3. You can check the profile by launching [{{site.data.keyword.cloud-shell_short}}](https://{DomainName}/shell), selecting the `region` and running `ibmcloud is instances` command.

+## View logs and monitor the load Balancer for VPC metrics
+{: #vpc-scaling-dedicated-compute-observe}
+{: step}

+In this section, you will learn how to check the logs of your VPC resources and monitor the load balancer for VPC metrics.
+The {{site.data.keyword.loganalysislong_notm}} and {{site.data.keyword.monitoringlong_notm}} services are enabled to receive platform metrics while provisioning.

+### Check the logs
+{: #vpc-scaling-dedicated-compute-logs}

+VPC services generate platform logs in the same region where they are available.
+You can view, monitor, and manage VPC logs through the {{site.data.keyword.loganalysislong_notm}} instance that is marked as platform logs in the region.

+Platform logs are logs that are exposed by logging-enabled services and the platform in {{site.data.keyword.Bluemix_notm}}.
+For more information, see Configuring [{{site.data.keyword.Bluemix_notm}} platform logs](https://{DomainName}/docs/log-analysis?topic=log-analysis-config_svc_logs).

+1. Navigate to the [Observability](https://{DomainName}/observe) page and click **Logging** on the left pane.
+2. Click on **View IBM Log Analysis** next to the instance marked as `Platform logs`.
+3. Under **Apps** from the top menu, check the load balancer CRN you want to see the logs and click **Apply**.
+4. Alternatively, you can check the logs of a load balancer from the [Load balancers for VPC](https://{DomainName}/vpc-ext/network/loadBalancers) page by
+    1. Clicking on the load balancer name for which you wish to check the logs.
+    2. Under `Overview` tab, click on **Launch logging** under the `Data logging` panel of the load balancer.

+For checking the logs of other VPC resources, refer [VPC logging](https://{DomainName}/docs/vpc?topic=vpc-logging)

+### Monitoring Load Balancer for VPC metrics
+{: #vpc-scaling-dedicated-compute-monitor}

+Load balancers calculate the metrics and send those metrics to your monitoring instance, which reflects different types of use and traffic.
+You can visualize and analyze metrics from the {{site.data.keyword.monitoringlong_notm}} dashboard.

+1. Navigate to the [Observability](https://{DomainName}/observe) page and click **Monitoring** on the left pane.
+2. Click on **View {{site.data.keyword.monitoringlong_notm}}** next to the instance marked as `Platform metrics`.
+3. Click on **Dashboards** on the left sidebar to open the IBM Load Balancer Monitoring Metrics dashboard.
+4. Under Dashboard templates, expand **IBM** > Load Balancer Monitoring Metrics.
+The default dashboard is not editable.

 ## Remove resources
 {: #vpc-scaling-dedicated-compute-removeresources}
 {: step}